How to Fix Network Adapter Error “This device cannot start. (Code 10)”?

 Disabling Network Adapter

-3. After disabling, right-click the driver again and choose Enable device.
+3. Having disabled it, right-click on the driver once more and select Enable device.

 Enabling Network Adapter